Your Passwords are Not Secure

 Here’s another secret about passwords: If your employee’s passwords are any good, and robustly secure, they won’t remember them.

 Because they are just as human as you.
-Your employees are told to generate strong passwords.
-A 6-letter word if they’re careless.
-A few numbers interspersed with characters if they’re cautious.
+Your employees are told to generate strong passwords – a 6-letter word if they’re careless, a few numbers interspersed with characters if they’re cautious.
 Perhaps you allocate passwords in an attempt to keep your business secure.
 The most complex variation of 1632 characters, symbols, and numbers combined.
 But chances are users, employees, and those dreaded hackers alike won’t be able to get into those accounts.
-There’s a fine balance between adequate security and usability because there’s no point having such secure passwords that they are unusable.
+There’s a fine balance between adequate security and usability because there’s no point in having such secure passwords if they are unusable.

 They will write passwords down on a piece of paper and store it in their desk.
 Maybe they will save them on their computer in a spreadsheet, or notepad.
-They may reuse their passwords in an attempt to remember.
+They may reuse their passwords in an attempt to commit them to memory.
 All of the above make your business less secure.

 In 2013, personal information from one billion Yahoo user accounts was stolen.
 It was the largest data breach in history and only discovered in 2016.
 Early last year, an Austrian-based aero parts manufacturer fell victim to attackers, who stole 50 million euros during their hack.
 Big companies like Apple, Twitter, SnapChat, Sony, LinkedIn, eBay, and Dropbox have all experienced recent security breaches.